QAlfy/pidman/README.md

 Pidman offers a vast set of logging targets to keep you informed.
 Thanks to the use of [Winston transports](https://github.com/winstonjs/winston/blob/master/docs/transports.md#winston-core), the output of this library can be redirected to either console, Slack, MongoDB, Sentry, New Relic, a file, a stream and dozens of other popular destinations.

-Just include the preffered one when initializing the `Pidman` instance:
+Just include the preferred one when initializing the `Pidman` instance:

 ```
 const SlackHook = require('winston-slack-webhook-transport');